ibm-cloud-docs/monitoring/monitor/platform_metrics_enabling.md

 # Enabling Platform Metrics
 {: #platform_metrics_enabling}

-Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.
-You must configure a Sysdig instance in a region to monitor these metrics.
+ You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.
 {:shortdesc}

-* Platform metrics are regional.

-    You can monitor metrics from enabled-Sysdig services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.

-* You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.

-    To configure a Sysdig instance, you must set on the *platform metrics* configuration setting.

-* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
-For more information about enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).

-* You must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with Sysdig service to configure platform metrics.
+- Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.

-To monitor platform metrics for a service instance, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the service instance that you want to monitor is provisioned.
+- To monitor platform metrics for a service instance, provision the {{site.data.keyword.mon_full_notm}} instance in the same region where the {{site.data.keyword.cloud_notm}} service instance that you want to monitor is provisioned.

+Before you configure a monitoring instance in a region to collect platform metrics, check with the account or service administrator if another monitoring instance has already been configured.
+It might be that you do not have permissions to see all monitoring instances.
 {: important}

 ## Enabling a Sysdig instance through the UI